 Rain gardens are an excellent way to bring beauty and sustainability to your landscape.
-They’re also great to prevent flooding and keep polluted water out of our local waterways.
-We know that rain gardens are trendy, good for the environment and for our community, but what exactly is a rain garden?
-What can it do for you?
-And how do you get started building one in your own yard?
+We know that rain gardens are trendy and good for the environment and our community, but what exactly is a rain garden, what are the benefits of a rain garden, and what can it do for you?
+Read below to learn more about rain garden benefits and how you can incorporate them into your landscape.

 A rain garden is a decorative garden used to collect water from storm runoff and other impervious surfaces, such as roofs.
 Rain gardens are designed to absorb and retain water, which helps prevent polluted water from running into local waterways.
 They are usually filled with rocks and plants, and when designed properly they can add a real visual boost to your landscape.